pelodelfuego/word2vec-toolbox/readme.md

 Indeed, __different human being would have different understanding of concept__ and therefore have __a different ground truth.__

-__Can a single Human decide__ by a yes/no answer if __unambitious as the opposite of intelligent__ is a false positive ?
+__Can a single Human decide__ by a yes/no answer if __unambitious as the opposite of intelligent__ is a false positive ?<br>
 Even a group of Human with different background would be unlikely to agree.

 We also observed the __predicted results to challenge the edges of the ground truth__ in some cases.